INFORMSJoC/2021.0349/README.md

 ### Building LLVM

-In the scripts subdirectory, we have provided a "build-llvm" script that downloads and builds clang CFE internals (cfe), the compielr runtime (compiler-rt), and llvm.
+In the scripts subdirectory, we have provided a "build-llvm" script that downloads and builds clang CFE internals (cfe), the compiler runtime (compiler-rt), and llvm.
 Just running the command
 ```build-llvm```
 in the scripts/ directory should be sufficient to download and build all necessary software.
 If users have these tools already installed on their system, this step may be omitted.